oroinc/documentation/book/installation.rst

        $ cd /var/www/vhosts
        $ git clone https://github.com/orocrm/platform-application.git
        $ cd platform-application
-       $ git checkout -b 1.0.0 1.0.0
+       $ git checkout 1.4.0

    .. note::

-       Along with ``1.0.0``, you can use any other released version or even the master branch to run the latest development version of the Oro Platform Application.
+       Along with ``1.4.0``, you can use any other released version or even the master branch to run the latest development version of the Oro Platform Application.